lcagustini/nosso-emulador-supimpa/buzzfall/README.md

 Our goal is to implement an alternative version of the action indie video game TowerFall Ascencion created by Matt Thorson for the CPU Ricoh 2A03 (MOS 6502).

-The game will be a 2 players offline combat where players can kill each other either with arrows or head-stomps.
-Players will get their character picked by answering some quiz questions.
+The game is a 2 players offline combat where players can kill each other with arrows.

-The game will be developed in 6502 assembly.
+The game is developed in cc65 6502 assembly.

 # How to compile and run